Kyoyasai

-Kyōyasai is the term for heirloom vegetables originating in Japan's Kyoto Prefecture.
-According to the research of the Laboratory of Health and Environment of Kyoto, Kyoyasai have more minerals, fibers and vitamins than many other vegetables.
-According to research, Kyoyasai have more nutrients that repair DNA than other vegetables.
-Kyoyasai are relatively expensive.
-Japanese consumers consider many Kyoyasai strange, because of their appearance.
+Kyōyasai (京野菜 "Kyoto vegetables") are heirloom vegetables originating in Japan's Kyoto Prefecture.
+According to the research of the Laboratory of Health and Environment of Kyoto, kyōyasai have more minerals, fibers and vitamins, as well as nutrients that repair DNA than other vegetables.
+They are relatively expensive, and Japanese consumers consider many kyōyasai strange, because of their appearance.

 Use

 Kyo-yasai are eaten mostly in the home or in upscale restaurants.
 They play an important role in Kyo-ryori, the traditional cuisine of Kyoto.

 Kyo-ryori does not employ seasoning.
 Traditionally, Kyo-yasai are prepared without seasoning because of their rich flavor.

 Kyo-yasai are also used for Italian, French and other cuisines in Kyoto.

 History

 Agriculture began in Kyoto some twelve thousand years ago.
 It was the ancient capital of Japan and the home to the aristocracy.
 They supported a market for high-grade food.
 Kyoto is surrounded by mountains, making it difficult to transport seafood to the area.
 Instead, people cultivated the most delicious vegetables possible.
 The climate and soil quality contributed to making delicious vegetables.

 In the Kamakura period, Zen Buddhism became popular.
 At that time Kyoto hosted many temples.
 Many practiced syōjin ryōri, a Buddhist vegetarian diet.
 This improved the quality of vegetables and preparation methods.

 In 1960 the name Kyō-yasai was adopted.
 In the 1970s the vegetables lost popularity as imported vegetables replaced them.
 Such vegetables were easier to cook than Kyō-yasai, leaving Kyō-yasai on the verge of extinction.

 Kyoto-area growers improved their products so that people could easily cook them.
 They made them smaller without losing flavor and spread new methods of cooking.
 Administrative organizations cooperated with agricultural and distribution organizations, attempting to increase sales of Kyō-yasai.
 In 1989, they started to certify Kyō-yasai as name-brand products.
 They also promoted Kyō-yasai to other cities.